x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/mail-flow-rules/manage-mail-flow-rules.md

 - Estimated time to complete each procedure: 5 minutes.

-- You need to be assigned permissions before you can perform this procedure or procedures.
-To see what permissions you need, see the "Transport rules" entry in [Messaging policy and compliance permissions](https://technet.microsoft.com/library/ec4d3b9f-b85a-4cb9-95f5-6fc149c3899b.aspx) (Exchange Server), or in [Feature permissions in Exchange Online](../../permissions-exo/feature-permissions.md).
+- You need to be assigned permissions before you can perform these procedures.
+To see what permissions you need, see the "Mail flow" entry in [Feature permissions in Exchange Online](../../permissions-exo/feature-permissions.md).

 - When a rule is listed as **version 14**, this means that the rule is based on an Exchange Server 2010 mail flow rule format.
 All options are available for these rules.